Lord Howe Island – refuge of unique species

 - Moorei orchid (Dendrobium moorei) – orchid with white flowers.

 A famous peculiarity of the island is its glowing mushrooms, mainly Mycena chlorophanos and Omphalotus nidiformis which may glow for several days after they are picked.
-These mushrooms emit enough light to allow to read in the night next to them.
+These mushrooms emit enough light to allow them to read in the night next to them.
 Glowing mushrooms appear after heavy rains and their glow is regulated – e.g. they “switch on” the glow when it is dark.
 These mushrooms are not unique to the Lord Howe Island but here they seem to be more common – or just closer to the eye of curious visitors.

 - Lord Howe Island Museum.
 Accessed in 29th October 2018.